BorisTheBrave/DeBroglie/docs/articles/path_constraints.md

 ## Connected Constraint

-The <xref:DeBroglie.Constraints.Connected> checks that for any given two relevant cells, it is possible to connect them together via a path of adjacent path tiles.
+The <xref:DeBroglie.Constraints.ConnectedConstraint> checks that for any given two relevant cells, it is possible to connect them together via a path of adjacent path tiles.
 It does this by banning any tile placement that would make such a path impossible.

 **Example**